-Families across Northwest Indiana are struggling with feeding their families on a consistent basis.
-While maybe in some months most people are fine, there can be other periods of time due to an unexpected bill or reduction in income that can make it more challenging.
+Many families across Northwest Indiana are struggling with feeding their families on a consistent basis.
+While there may be some months where finances are fine, there can be other periods of time that are more challenging due to an unexpected bill or a reduction in income.

 The Mobile Food Pantry travels on certain days of the month to various locations within communities where food assistance is needed.
-Currently we have two Mobile Food Pantry locations in Lake county—Cedar Lake and Lake Station.
-These two drive-through Mobile Food Pantry locations are open one day per month and enable those who are not able to come to our Food Pantry Distribution Center to receive the same healthy food options.
+This Mobile Food Pantry enables those who are not able to come to our Food Pantry Site in East Chicago to receive the same healthy food options.
 Healthy food options are available at a Mobile Food Pantry while supplies last.

-Our Homebound Food Pantry Delivery is available to adults 75 years of age and older that are unable to leave their homes, as well as to those homebound due to an illness or disability.
+Our Homebound Food Pantry Deliveries are provided to seniors and to those who are unable to leave their home due to illness or disability.
 This Service may be provided on either a short-term or long-term basis, depending on the nature of the illness or disability.

 Pop-Up Food Pantries are held within communities where food assistance is needed at various locations and times during the month.
 Healthy foods, fresh produce, and other assorted grocery items are provided to individuals and families, old and young alike in need.